Long Island University: LIU Post

-College of Veterinary Medicine
+Lewyt College of Veterinary Medicine

-The Vet School's inaugural class began instruction in fall 2020.
+The veterinary college's inaugural class began instruction in Fall 2020.
 At the time of its founding, there were only 30 vet colleges in the United States.
 For over 150 years, the only vet school in the state was the New York State College of Veterinary Medicine at Cornell University in Ithaca, New York.
 However, political pressure grew for a second school in the New York City area.
 In May 2018, New York State granted $12 million to LIU to develop a vet school.
 Pre-clinical instruction is based in Brentwood, NY.
 Instead of developing its own veterinary hospital, LIU's clinical programs are taught at existing veterinary hospitals and practices.
-The LIU Vet School has received a provisional accreditation and will award its first DVM degrees in 2024.
+The LIU Vet School has received a provisional accreditation and awarded its first DVM degrees in 2024.

+LIU Global

+LIU Global offers a four-year Global Studies degree program that sends students abroad to Latin America, Europe, and Australia.
+Students travel with their own cohort for their entire four years abroad, gaining strong connections with fellow students.